 Froehling previously served as an Assistant District Attorney for the 14th Prosecutorial District where she developed a specialized domestic violence court under the leadership of the Honorable James E. Hardin, Jr. In this role, she served as Project Director for the Criminal Justice Intervention Program for Domestic Violence and as Coordinator of the Durham Alliance Against Domestic Violence.
 Froehling also previously served as an Assistant County Attorney where she represented the Durham County Department of Social Services and served as the primary attorney for the Child Support Enforcement Division and the Adult Services Division.

-Froehling is a member of the Women’s Forum of N.C. and currently serves on the Board of Directors of the N.C.
-Association of Women Attorneys.
+Froehling currently serves on the Board of Directors of the N.C.
+Association of Women Attorneys and the N.C.
+Victims Assistance Network, as well as Co-Chair of the Pro Bono Activities Committee for the N.C.
+Bar Association, and the N.C.
+Veterans Pro Bono Network.
 She has previously served on several statewide and local boards, including N.C.
 Women United, N.C.
 Coalition Against Domestic Violence, the Durham Crisis Response Center, and the Orange County Women’s Center.
 Froehling has presented at many statewide and national conferences, including the National College of District Attorneys, the National Coalition Against Domestic Violence, the N.C.
 Federal Domestic Violence Conference, the N.C.
 Victims Assistance Network, the N.C.
 Rural Courts Commission, and the N.C.
 Center for Non-Profits.

 Froehling received her undergraduate degree in business administration with honors from Appalachian State University in Boone, N.C. where she grew up.
 She lives in Hillsborough where she enjoys spending time with her son and volunteering with Independent Animal Rescue.

 JD, University of North Carolina at Chapel Hill Close ▲